graevy/graevy.github.io/content/posts/internet.md

 ### Music

-It's hard to get a virus from downloading music, not that anyone does that anymore. [rutracker](https://rutracker.org) is my favorite public tracker for music (rip what.cd).
+It's hard to get a virus from downloading music, not that anyone does that anymore. [rutracker](https://rutracker.org) is my favorite public tracker for music (rip what.cd); you need to make an account and the whole website is russian so a translation browser extension is a good idea.

 You're probably looking for a cracked spotify app in Android Apps below. [revanced](https://revanced.io/)/[newpipe](https://newpipe.net/) will handle youtube.
 These projects come and go.